Geopard-Digital/Geopard.FlexGrid/README.md

 ## Preview
 ![Preview](.github/preview.png?raw=true "Preview")
-*Note that the paddings shown in this preview are only for demo purposes.
+*Note that the paddings and colors shown in this preview are only for demo purposes.

 ## Features
 Geopard.FlexGrid allows different column sizes to be specified for xs, sm, md, and lg viewports.
 All following features can be configurated for every available viewport in the neos backend.